Soluble skew left braces and soluble solutions of the Yang-Baxter equation: Introduction and statements of results

+If $(B,+)$ is abelian, then $B$ is just a Rump's \emph{left brace} (see~\cite{GuarnieriVendramin17} and~\cite{Rump07}).
+Both operations in a skew left brace $B$ can be related by the so-called star product: $a\ast b = -a + a\cdot b -b$, for all $a,b\in B$.
+Indeed, if both group operations coincide, equivalently $a\ast b = 0$, for all $a,b\in B$, then $B$ is said to be a \emph{trivial left brace}.
+If $X$ and $Y$ are subsets of $B$, then $X \ast Y$ is the subgroup of $(B,+)$ generated by the elements of the form $x \ast y$, for all $x \in X$ and $y \in Y$.

-If both group operations coincide, then $B$ is said to be \emph{trivial}.
-Non-degenerate solutions $(X,r)$ of the YBE (solutions, for short), i.e. solutions for which both components of $r$ are bijective, lead naturally to a skew left brace structure over the group
+Non-degenerate set-theoretic solutions of the YBE (solutions, for short), i.e. solutions for which both components of $r$ are bijective, lead naturally to a skew left brace structure over the group

 $G(X,r)$ is said to be the \emph{structure skew left brace of $(X,r)$}.
-On the other hand, we can define a solution $(B,r_B)$ from every skew left brace $B$ (see~\cite{GuarnieriVendramin17}).
-Therefore a deep understanding of skew left brace structure properties happens to be essential to comprehend and describe solutions of the Yang-Baxter equation.
+Furthermore, we can define a solution $(B,r_B)$ associated to every skew left brace $B$ (see~\cite{GuarnieriVendramin17}).

+It is abundantly clear that a deep understanding of skew left brace structure properties happens to be essential to comprehend and describe solutions of the Yang-Baxter equation.

 One of the most challenging problems in the study of any algebraic structure is the classification of its simple objects.
 A non-zero skew left brace is said to be \emph{simple} if it does not have a non-trivial quotient.
 Simple skew left braces have been intensively studied with several results available, although we are still a long way off to complete their classification (see \cite{BachillerCedoJespersOkninski18, BachillerCedoJespersOkninski19, CedoJespersOkninski20}).
 A natural dual problem is to ask about skew left braces without any proper sub skew braces.
-Our first main result gives the answer for finite braces.
+Our first main result gives the answer for finite braces and turns out to be crucial for the study of brace theoretical properties.

 \begin{athm} Let $B$ be a finite skew left brace without proper sub skew braces.
 Then, $B$ is trivial and isomorphic to a group of prime order. \end{athm}